VivianoRiccardo/llama7B-facebook-Colab/README.md

 - Create a directory called LLAMA

-- Upload the weights download from the previous link with the tokenizer as well
+- Upload the weights downloaded from the previous link with the tokenizer as well

 This notebook will connect with your data stored on Google Drive